-But excessive vitamin A can have a toxic effect on the body.
+However, excessive vitamin A can have a toxic effect on the body.
 There’s a lot of evidence that too much vitamin A actually causes hair loss .
-So it’s not recommended to take a vitamin A supplement for hair loss unless your GP has verified its safety.
+Therefore, it’s not recommended to take a vitamin A supplement as a hair loss treatment unless your GP has verified its safety.

 A lack of riboflavin, or vitamin B2, may lead to generalised hair loss .
 People with a riboflavin deficiency find it more difficult to properly digest proteins (as well as carbohydrates and fats), which can lead to unhealthy hair .

-Riboflavin deficiency may also lead to reduced collagen production, and reduce the metabolism of other B vitamins like folate [27-28].
+Riboflavin deficiency may also lead to reduced protein production, thanks to lower levels of haemoglobin in the blood.
+It can also reduce the metabolism of other B vitamins like folate [27-28].